 It All Began in the ‘80s

 Much of the basic technology that allowed home banking in the 1980s got its start in the ‘70s, with the databases created for newly-popular ATM machines.
+If you wanna see what type of ATM machines exist, click here.
 But the first attempt at allowing customers to perform simple banking tasks at home came in 1981 when New York City tested a limited at-home banking service through four major banking institutions.

 In 1983 the dream moved closer to realization when the Bank of Scotland and Nottingham Building Society ran a pilot program they called “Homelink”, offering bill pay and money transfer services.
 Customers connected to servers through a combination of their telephones and televisions.
 Connections were clunky, and the number of transactions customers could make was limited, but the program served as a proof of concept which would need to wait until the ‘90s for full realization.